jorgicio/jorgicio-gentoo-overlay/README.md

 Thanks.~~
 That information is not needed anymore.
 MATE packages are already available on the official Portage tree, so I won't maintain that repo anymore.
 Thanks for the support!

+## Problem with compatibility with recent versions of ImageMagick?
+See here

+I just created another overlay called [magick6-compat](https://github.com/jorgicio/magick6-compat), which helps to get rid with the problem of compatibility between both versions of ImageMagick (6.x and 7.x).
+Feel free to send suggestions, PRs and stuff.